tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your PayPal account, which comprise:
+CoquiAPPs needs your **API Credentials** to connect with your PayPal account, which comprise:

 - **Email**: your login email address in Paypal.
 - **PDT Identity Token**: the key used to verify the authenticity of transactions.